Are you knowledgeable about the symptoms and basic treatment of common running injuries?

 • Ice the affected area and rest.

-• Stretching exercises for your calf muscle
+• Do stretching exercises for your calf muscle

 • Stand in a stride position one foot in front of the other.
 Keeping both feet flat on the ground and toes pointing straight forward, bend the forward leg till you feel a stretch in the calf muscle of the back leg.
 Hold 10-15 sec, repeat 3-5 times.

-• Strengthening exercises for your calf
+• Do strengthening exercises for your calf

 • Stand on your toes on the edge of a step.
 Move your body weight to your injured leg and slowly lower your injured heel while keeping your knee straight.
 Use your injured leg to rise up on your toes again.
 Do up to 3 sets of 15 reps and repeat daily for three months.